thruthesky/easy_packages/easyuser/README.md

 ## UserDoc

-- You can display a widget using another user's information(document).
-This is handy when you have the user's UID and prefer not to repeatedly access the database, saving time and reducing costs by caching the data in memory.
+- You can display any user's data using `UserDoc`.
+  - This is handy when you have the user's UID and prefer not to repeatedly access the database, saving time and reducing costs by caching the data in memory.

+- This widget displays the user data from Realtime Database.
+If you want to display user data from Firestore, use `FirestoreUserDoc`.

 - `uid` is the user's UID.
 It uses the `MemoryCache` package to cach the data in memory.